mfesiem/msiempy/README.md

 ```

-Print, acknowledge and unackowledge some alarms based on filters.
+Print and acknowledge some alarms based on filters.
 ```python
 from msiempy.alarm import AlarmManager, Alarm